rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     # Private Interface
     vnstat -u -i eth1

-Here is the package that we will need to install on your server for IPtraf.
+Here is the package that we need to install on your server for IPtraf.

 A quick Search for the package reveals :

     zypper se iptraf
     ## iptraf    | TCP/IP Network Monitor | srcpackage

-To install iptraf type the following command :
+To install iptraf, type the following command :

     zypper in iptraf